adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 This repository showcases PCI-compliant integrations of the **Session Flow**, the default integration that we recommend for merchants.
 Explore the simplified e-commerce demo with annotated Adyen API code to enable various payment options in your checkout experience.

-It includes a **Java + Spring Boot + Thymeleaf** application that supports Adyen Drop-in and Components (ACH, Alipay, Cards, Dotpay, iDEAL, Klarna, PayPal, etc..)
+It includes a **Java + Spring Boot + Thymeleaf** application that supports Adyen Drop-in and Components (ACH, Alipay, Cards, Dotpay, iDEAL, Klarna, PayPal, etc..).

 > **Note**
 For more [advanced use cases](https://docs.adyen.com/online-payments/build-your-integration/additional-use-cases/) check out the **Advanced Flow** demo in the `../checkout-example-advanced` folder.